Founder

 Background

-Trey was part of the founding team at Belgium's Centre for Cybersecurity (CCB), where he architected and implemented the Belgian Anti-Phishing Shield (BAPS).
-Before that: embedded systems engineering for telco-grade infrastructure, threat intelligence platform development for FS-ISAC communities, Security Senior Manager at Accenture, and elected member of the FIRST Board of Directors.
+Trey was part of the founding team at Belgium's Centre for Cybersecurity (CCB), where he architected and implemented the Belgian Anti-Phishing Shield (BAPS), which later served as the model for the EU's DNS4EU DNS shield.
+Before that: embedded systems engineering for telco-grade infrastructure, threat intelligence platform development for FS-ISAC communities and across the foundational work on the US AIS sharing platform, Security Senior Manager at Accenture, and elected member of the FIRST Board of Directors.

-On the standards side: co-chair of the FIRST Time Security SIG; co-founder of the FIRST Standards SIG and DNS Abuse SIG; former co-chair of the OASIS CTI Technical Committee (STIX/TAXII); contributor across ITU-T, IETF, and OASIS.
+On the standards side: co-chair of the FIRST Time Security SIG; co-founder of the FIRST Standards SIG and DNS Abuse SIG; former co-chair of the OASIS CTI Technical Committee (STIX/TAXII); recidivist contributor/collaborator/document editor.

 The 2038-class timestamp rollover problem has been the central thread of the last decade of this work.
-Trey co-edits ITU-T work item C396, approved in draft December 2025 — the first internationally recognized coordination document on 2038-class epoch rollover events — and co-coordinates the Epochalypse Project, the public awareness and coordination effort built around it.
+Trey co-edits ITU-T work item XSTR.epoch, approved in draft December 2025 — the first ITU-T technical paper treating the 2038-class epoch rollover cluster as a coordinated international coordination question — and co-coordinates the Epochalypse Project, the public awareness and coordination effort built around it.

 Trey is a professional facilitator trained in ICA Technologies of Participation (ToP) methods, with over a decade of practice across standards bodies, government coordination, executive working sessions, and creative production environments.
-(Yes, including on-set IT for The Chronicles of Narnia: Prince Caspian.
-The room-where-smart-people-disagree-and-something-needs-to-move problem looks the same whether the room is a standards body or a film set.)
 Pursuing IAF Certified Professional Facilitator (CPF) designation.

 Regular speaker and writer on infrastructure risk and long-horizon failure modes.
 For inquiries, reach out.